2nd Year

 GRAHAM TECHNIQUE

-Among the disciplines applied to the performing arts, a specific emphasis has martial arts and acrobatic techniques.
-Both play the double value of physical training aimed at concentration and stage relationship on one side, and a spectacular and choreographic element at the service of the stage action.
+Among the physical disciplines applied to the performing arts, martial arts and acrobatic techniques hold a specific relevance.
+Both serve the dual purpose of physical training aimed at concentration and stage presence on one hand, and as a spectacular and choreographic element in service of the scenic action.

 • Elements of Karate

-• Somersaults, wheels, vertical, reversed back and forth
+• Somersaults, wheels, handstands, forward and backward flips

 • Acrobatic accidents